ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * The parent block with root `block.parent_root` has been processed and accepted.
 * The node has processed its `state` up to slot, `block.slot - 1`.
-* A Ethereum 1.0 block pointed to by the `state.latest_deposit_root` has been processed and accepted.
+* An Ethereum 1.0 block pointed to by the `state.latest_deposit_root` has been processed and accepted.
 * The node's local clock time is greater than or equal to `state.genesis_time + block.slot * SLOT_DURATION`.

 If these conditions are not met, the client should delay processing the beacon block until the conditions are all satisfied.